CTI Career Search

 Database Administrator Schools, Certification, and Licensing

 Database administrators are typically required to have a four-year degree in management information systems (MIS) or computer science.
-The MIS programs available at colleges typically differ from computer science curriculums due to emphasizing business and management-focused coursework along with business computing classes.
+The MIS programs available at colleges typically differ from computer science curriculua due to emphasizing business and management-focused coursework along with business computing classes.
 Some database management positions may only require a two-year degree.
 Technical schools and community colleges offer associate degrees in computer science and information technology.

 Many database administrators have earned certifications for particular database software programs.
 Microsoft Certified Database Administrator certification and Oracle database certifications are popular and in demand by employers.